 The ministry will provide outfitters a package of materials in the late summer with the registered guest form and annual agreement.
 The tourist outfitter must complete this form and provide it to each of their registered guests.
 Further details will be provided with the outfitter agreement in late summer.

 To apply for and receive black bear validation certificates for your non-resident clients, you need to:

-- buy an annual Licence to Provide Bear Hunting Services at your local ministry district office
+- buy an annual Licence to Provide Bear Hunting Services at your local ministry work centre

 - pay fees for using Crown land, if applicable